andre-j3sus/ist-meic-notes/1st-semester/dad/2-coordination-services.md

   * Server adapts lease duration to load: **higher load -> longer lease**.
 * Client use a conservative approximation of lease time - time keep-alive messages spend in the network and server clock drift rate.

-_notes about chubby to be improved_
+_TODO: notes about chubby to be improved_

 ---